Curriculum Intentinspiring learning for life

-We also have Aqua class which is for those children who need a more individualised curriculum due to complex special education needs.
+We have Aqua class which is for those children who need a more individualised curriculum due to complex special education needs.
 The setting prioritises basic skills within a bespoke learning environment offering specialist interventions where needed.
 The environment negates the stimulus often found in other classes and has been set up in partnership with professionals from the specialist sector.

 We endeavour to develop well-rounded citizens who will contribute positively to modern British society.
-In order to do this we offer a wide range of enriching experiences such as aspirations weeks, school council, after school clubs, Biz Kids, international days, religious and cultural experiences and residential visits.
+In order to do this we offer a wide range of enriching experiences such as pupil leadership opportunities, after school clubs, Biz Kids, LAMDA, international days, religious and cultural experiences and residential visits.
 All of these experiences also contribute towards building the cultural capital of our children.
 We also offer a wide range of family learning.
 This is underpinned by a well-structured RE, PSHCE and a rich arts curriculum.
 We have achieved the silver standard P4C award and are currently working towards gold.
 This provides a structured set of protocols that empower our children to have a voice, be listened to and the opportunity to engage with other children’s views and opinions in a safe and respectful environment.
 We have a highly effective peer mediation scheme, run by Y5 children, in order to develop children’s skills in conflict resolution.